FelixRb96/PageRankThesisFrameWork/readme.txt

 and using that matrix for the analyzing methods.
 ============================================================
-For Questions or Ideas please send an E-mail to the provoded E-mail adress.
+For Questions or Ideas please send an E-mail to the provided E-mail adress.

 --Felix Reinbott